johnwargo/thewargos-11ty/src/posts/2010/wargo-family-get-together-at-the-new-house.md

 ---
-title: "Wargo Family Get Together at the New House"
+title: Wargo Family Get Together at the New House
-date: "2010-03-08"
+date: 2010-03-08
 categories:
   - Miscellaneous
 ---